derhuebiii/polymer3-firebase/README.md

 # polymer3-firebase
 Basic implementation of using firebase/firestore in polymer3

 # ATTENTION: This component still contains a lot of unneccessary content and is not properly tested.
 It should serve as start to find an alternative to use firebase and firestore with Polymer 3.

-# NOT TESTED - NO WARRANTIES OF ANY KIND :)
+# NOT TESTED - NO WARRANTIES OF ANY KIND :) Please do not use in production yet!

 # Basic usage
     <!-- AUTHENTICATION (more settings to be done in data-auth.js, this is to be changed -->